Noroff-FEU-Assignments/cross-course-project-VReinhaug/README.md

 ```

 ##Contact
-For any feedback or questions, please contact me [on LinkedIn] (https://www.linkedin.com/in/veronika-reinhaug/).
+For any feedback or questions, please contact me [on LinkedIn](https://www.linkedin.com/in/veronika-reinhaug/).